frenchie68/Z79Forth/HW/README.txt

 + Mass storage support on SanDisk CompactFlash (up to 64 MB).
 + Interrupt free design.

-The software is licensed under the GNU Public License version 3 and is available at https://github.com/frenchie68/Z79Forth.
+The software is licensed under the GNU General Public License version 3 and is available at https://github.com/frenchie68/Z79Forth.
 Kicad schematics are also provided over there.